 I swore that was the last Christmas we’d ever be in that situation.
 And it was because I learned my lesson about saving and making a budget for the holidays well in advance.

-But if your finances have you fretting over the upcoming holidays, I totally feel you.
+So if your financial situation has you fretting over the upcoming holidays, I totally feel you.

-You want to make good memories for your kids and while money isn’t everything, having a little doesn’t hurt.
-I get it.
+After all, you want to make good memories for your kids.
+And while money isn’t everything, having a little doesn’t hurt.

 How to Afford Christmas on a Tiny Budget